p00ya/climbing_ratings/README.md

 ### R scripts

 A collection of R scripts are used for data preparation and results analysis.
 They can be sourced into an R session.
-The scripts use several libraries from the "tidyverse" collection.
+Most of the logic is in the `climbr` package, which can be used in-place (without installation) using the "devtools" package.
+The scripts also use several libraries from the "tidyverse" collection.
 Additionally, to read JSON data from theCrag API responses, the "jsonlite" package is required.
 To perform cross-validation, the "caret" package is required.
 The packages can be installed from R:

 ```
-install.packages(c("tidyverse", "jsonlite", "caret"))
+install.packages(c("devtools", "tidyverse", "jsonlite", "caret"))
 ```

 `01-data_prep.R` creates appropriate input CSV files for `02-run_estimation.py`.